twfahey1/amazee_challenge/README.md

 Welcome to the Amazee Challenge repo, taken on by Tyler Fahey!

 ## Quickstart: How to evaluate my solution
+* Since this is based on the [Composer template from Amazee](https://github.com/amazeeio/drupal-example), the standard setup instructions should suffice for getting the environment setup locally.
-* Enable the `ultimate_lexparser_example` module.
-This includes a sample content type that makes evaluation quick and easy.
+* Run `docker-compose exec cli drush en ultimate_lexparser_example -y` - This will enable the `ultimate_lexparser_example` module.
+This includes a sample content type that makes evaluation quick and easy, as well as enabling the base `ultimate_lexparser` module.
+* Login as an admin - `docker-compose exec cli drush uli --uri=http://drupal-example.docker.amazee.io`
 * Go to `/node/add/flexparser_example_page`, and provide any title, and any formula in the "Example Text Parser Field".
 * Save the node, and you should see the computed formula on the rendered node.